 In recent years the research in object detection models has attracted a lot of attention due to the boom in the computer vision market.
-To interpret an image or a video the computer has to first detect the objects and also precisely estimate its location in the image/video before classifying it.
-Object detection consists of several subtasks like face detection, pedestrian detection, skeleton detection, etc, and have popular use cases such as surveillance systems, self-driving cars.
+To interpret an image or a video the computer has to first detect the objects and also precisely estimate their location in the image/video before classifying them.
+Object detection consists of several subtasks like face detection, pedestrian detection, skeleton detection, etc, and has popular use cases such as surveillance systems, self-driving cars.
 In this article, we will go through few different types of object detection algorithms that are popular nowadays.

 There are various types of object detection algorithms, some are traditional techniques and some are modern techniques developed recently.
 These architectures differ from each other based on its accuracy, speed, and hardware resources required.

 Before going through different types of object detection algorithms, it will be good if we understand how the old traditional techniques used to work and why the modern approaches, which we will discuss in this post, are so better.
 This will help you to appreciate the current state of art object detection algorithms better.

 The traditional approach of object detection usually has three stages: i) informative region selection, ii) feature extraction, and iii) classification of the object.

 - In the first stage, we try to find the object’s location.
 Objects have a different size and aspect ratio and may appear at different locations of an image.
 Due to this, we have to scan the whole image using a multiscale sliding window.
 But this method is computationally expensive and it produces many irrelevant candidates.

 - In the second step, we do the feature extraction stage by using techniques like SIFT, HOG to extract the visual feature for recognizing the object.
 These visual features provide a semantic and robust representation.
 However, due to different illuminations conditions, viewpoint differences, and different backgrounds it is very difficult to manually design a robust feature descriptor to perfectly describe all types of objects.